-The mule deer can be found from western regions of North America from coastal islands of Alaska, all the way down to the West Coast to southern Baja Mexico and from the northern Mexico, up throughout the Great Plains to central and western Canada and even in the southern Yukon Territory.
+The mule deer can be found from western regions of North America from the coastal islands of Alaska, all the way down to the West Coast in southern Baja Mexico and from the northern part of Mexico, up throughout the Great Plains to central and western Canada and even in the southern Yukon Territory.
 They get around.
 They prefer arid, open, rocky areas.
-The primary threats to these deer are habitat loss, poaching, traffic accident,s and diseases – like the “zombie deer disease”.
+The primary threats to these deer are habitat loss, poaching, traffic accidents, and diseases – like the “zombie deer disease”.
 More on that below.
 These deer are migratory, hence their wide spread distribution.

 First the Stats…

 Length: Up to 7 feet

 Height: Up to 3.5 feet

 1.)
 They’ve earned their namesake due to the size of their ears, which are as large as a mule’s.

 2.)
 Their primary diet consists of fairy duster, mesquite leaves and beans, cat claw, jojoba, buck bush, and other grasses & shrubs.

 3.)
 These deer don’t have any front teeth; only a hard pallet.